- 10 Months (each year): optional length 1 - 2 years

 - Classes 5-8 hours per day, 9:30am to 5:00pm (Mon - Fri)

-- Some of your free time will be busy with shoots, writing scripts and homework (during shooting periods may take up to 13 hours per day)
+- Your free time will be busy with practical editing and VFX tasks (shooting periods may take up to 13 hours per day)

 What will I learn?

-- How to lead a small crew and manage a shoot according to industry-standard procedures
+- How to plan and manage a VFX shot

 - Film Editor